Hard Drive Failure

 There are two general categories of hard drive data storage device:-

 Hard Disk Drives with magnetic storage media on rotating platters.

 Solid State Hard Drives with electronic component storage in the form of chipsets.

 There are also hybrid hard drives with a combination of the two technologies called SSHD’s.

 Hard Disk Drive devices contain moving parts such as motors, read/write heads and magnetic actuators.
-These moving parts render the device susceptible to failure as a consequence of misuse and also normal wear and tear.
+These moving parts render the hard disk drive susceptible to failure as a consequence of misuse and normal wear and tear.
+These moving parts are under the control of complex electronics resident on a “electronic controller card ” which is also susceptible to failure.
+The following is a summary of the more common failures that effect hard drives.

 - Logical Failure, corrupt file system data